nakul141/react1/README.md

-# React project by Shardendu prajapati
+# React project by Nakul Dwivedi

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).